BartMassey/parseargs/README.md

 The various 0.1.3.x point releases include bug fixes and various extra-minor enhancements.
 See the Git log.

+The 0.1.4 release includes the ability to mix optional and required positional arguments.

-This is not what I set out to build.
+This library is not what I set out to build.
 It definitely could also use some work.
-I use it all the time for writing little programs, though.
-I thought others might find it useful; I also have released other code that depends on it.
+However, I use it all the time for writing little programs.
+I thought others might find it useful, and I also have released other code that depends on it, so I put it out there.

 Have fun with it, and let me know if there are problems.